Vacuum polarization in the Schwarzschild black hole with a global monopole

 \section{Green's function}

-In this section we study the Green's function for a massless scalar field $\Psi$ with non-minimal coupling in the spacetime of a global monopole Schwarzschild black hole given by the metric~(\ref{SMBH}).
-We then consider the Klein-Gordon equation in its covariant form with non-minimal coupling
+In this section we study the Green's function $G(x,x^{\prime})$ for a massless scalar field $\Psi$ with nonminimal coupling in the spacetime of a global monopole Schwarzschild black hole given by the metric~(\ref{SMBH}).
+We then consider the Klein-Gordon equation in its covariant form with nonminimal coupling

-We are interested in the Hartle-Hawking vacuum; in this context, we consider the Wick rotation $t\rightarrow i\tau$ in the line element ~(\ref{SMBH}).
+We are interested in the Hartle-Hawking vacuum.
+In this context, we consider the Wick rotation $t\rightarrow i\tau$ in the line element ~(\ref{SMBH}).
 Seeking to eliminate conical singularities, we are led to take $\tau$ with a period $\beta=2\pi/ \kappa$, where $\kappa=f^{\prime}(r_h)/2=\frac{(1-\eta^2)^2}{4M}$ is the surface gravity of the black hole, with $r_h=2M/(1-\eta^2)$ defining the event horizon.
-In this case, we can adopt the following ansatz for the Euclidean Green’s function
+In this case, we can adopt the following ansatz for the Euclidean Green’s function:

 where $\omega_{n}=2\pi n /\beta$, with $n\in\mathbb{Z}$.
 Substituting Eq.~(\ref{pregreen}) into Eq.~(\ref{KG}), we arrive at